leanprover/logic_and_proof_lean3/sets_in_lean.rst

     assume : x ∈ A \ B,
     show x ∈ A, from and.left this

-    example : A \ B ⊆ -B :=
+    example : A \ B ⊆ Bᶜ :=
     assume x,
     assume : x ∈ A \ B,
-    have x ∉ B, from and.right this, show x ∈ -B, from this
+    have x ∉ B, from and.right this, show x ∈ Bᶜ, from this
     -- END

 Once again, we can use versions of the theorems designed specifically for sets: